n3rr/n3rr.github.io/content/categories/writeup-category/_index.md

 ---
-title: Example Category
+title: Writeup
-description: A description of this category
+description: All about Capture The Flag Writeup
 image:

 # Badge style